Home about Environment Energy and climate Energy and climate

 To learn more about the company's progress toward its renewable electricity goal and sources of renewable electricity, please see the latest IBM ESG Report.

 Our reporting of renewable electricity consumption counts only what is generated in the grid regions where our consumption actually occurs.
-We do not rely upon the purchase of unbundled renewable energy certificates to comprise any “percent renewable” if we cannot credibly consume the electricity those certificates represent.
-Our definition of “grid region” aligns with how the US Energy Information Administration defines power balancing authorities’ territories.
+We do not rely upon the purchase of unbundled renewable energy certificates from other grid regions to comprise any “percent renewable” if we cannot credibly consume the electricity those certificates represent.
+Our definition of “grid region” aligns with how the U.S. Energy Information Administration1 defines power balancing authorities’ territories.
 We apply the same concept for other jurisdictions.

-We are source agnostic, meaning IBM procures renewable electricity generated from wind, hydropower, biomass, solar and geothermal installations around the globe.
+We are source agnostic, meaning IBM includes renewable electricity generated from wind, hydropower, biomass, solar and geothermal sources in our reported renewable electricity consumption.
 We report all of our contracted renewable electricity purchases whether from new or existing generation sources, "additional" or otherwise, and without discriminating against large hydropower plants.
 All purchases signal to suppliers our desire for them to maintain and broaden their renewable electricity offerings.
 This approach also recognizes that all sources of renewable electricity contribute to decarbonizing our economy.

 IBM methodology to calculate its consumption of renewable electricity